-Merchandise is selected and purchased for all stores through our store support centers located in Memphis, Tennessee, Monterrey, Mexico and Sao Paulo, Brazil.
-In fiscal 2014, one class of similar products accounted for approximately 10 percent of our total sales, and one vendor supplied more than 10 percent of our purchases.
+Merchandise is selected and purchased for all AutoZone stores through our store support centers located in Memphis, Tennessee; Monterrey, Mexico and Sao Paulo, Brazil.
+Merchandise is selected and purchased for all IMC branches through our store support center located in Canoga Park, California.
+In fiscal 2015, one class of similar products accounted for approximately 11 percent of our total sales, and one vendor supplied approximately 11 percent of our purchases.
 No other class of similar products accounted for 10 percent or more of our total sales, and no other individual vendor provided more than 10 percent of our total purchases.
 We believe that alternative sources of supply exist, at similar costs, for most types of product sold.
 Most of our merchandise flows through our distribution centers to our stores by our fleet of tractors and trailers or by third-party trucking firms.